All about spectating at Shannons Rally Retro Festival.

 What to bring

-- $15 CASH per vehicle to enter the venue
+- $10 per person to enter the venue

 - Sunscreen, sunglasses and a hat.
 A raincoat? (it is Melbourne…)